 a master's degree in public policy is more popular than many other degrees.
 In fact, it ranks #55 out of 343 on popularity of all such degrees in the nation.
 This means you won't have too much trouble finding schools that offer the degree.

 In 2025, College Factual analyzed 3 schools in order to identify the top ones for its Best Public Policy Master's Degree Schools in Virginia ranking.
-Combined, these schools handed out 259 master's degrees in public policy to qualified students.
+When you put them all together, these colleges and universities awarded 228 master's degrees in public policy during the 2022-2023 academic year.

 Choosing a Great Public Policy School for Your Master's Degree